 Cuội walked through the door, and saw a bed at the back of the room, which was being fanned by a servant with a huge palm leaf.
 He approached the bed and saw the princess lying in the bed, her skin yellowish and pale, with a sheen of icy sweat.
 The room smelled like death was crouching in the shadowy corners, waiting to pounce.
 It was true that she would be dead by morning – unless Cuội could save her.

-Cuội chewed the banyan leaf and put it onto the princess’ slick forehead.
+Cuội chewed the banyan leaf he had brought with him and put it onto the princess’ slick forehead.
 A guard looked on in disgust, his hand resting threateningly on his sword hilt.
 Cuội grinned at him nervously, and got a scowl in return.
 He looked back at the princess.

 “Alright, you’ve had your chance”, said the guard, and began to move towards Cuội, obviously glad of the opportunity to cause some mischief.
 He took Cuội roughly by the shoulder and began to march him towards the door.